-Management has assessed for impairment indicators on the Company's mineral interest and has concluded that no impairment indicators existed as at December 31, 2013.
+Management has assessed for impairment indicators on the Company's investment and has concluded that there was neither a prolonged nor a significant decline in the value of common shares held as of December 31, 2014.

 5. Cash and cash equivalents